-- L Does the product meet the Whole Grain-Rich Criteria: Yes × No (Refer to SP 30-2012 Grain Requirements for the National School Lunch Program and School Breakfast Program.) - II.
-Does the product contain noncreditable grains: Yes No How many grams: (Products with more than 0.24 oz equivalent or 3.99 grams for Groups A-G and 6.99 grams for Group H of noncreditable grains cannot be credited using Exhibit A weights.
-Please use template for crediting using amount of creditable grains.) - III.
-Use Policy Memorandum SP 30-2012 Grain Requirements for the National School Lunch Program and School Breakfast Program: Exhibit A to determine if the product fits into Groups A-G, Group H, or Group I. (Please be aware that different methodologies are applied to calculate servings of grain component based on creditable grains.
-Groups A-G use the standard of 16 grams creditable grain per oz eq; Group H uses the standard of 28 grams creditable grain per oz eq; and Group I is reported by volume or weight.)
-Indicate which Exhibit A Group (A-I) the Product Belongs:

-1Total Creditable Amount must be rounded DOWN to the nearest quarter (0.25) oz eq.
-Do NOT round up.

-Total weight (per portion) of product as purchased 50 g Total contribution of product (per portion) 1.25 oz equivalent
+Product Name: Wheat Sr heat Smile Pancakes Code No.: 14005 Manufa acturer:A BC Bread Company Serving Size: 21 pancakes 50 g (1.75 oz) I. I. Does the product meet the Whole Grain-Rich Criteria: Yes X No (Refer to SP 30-2012 Grain Requirements for the National School Lunch Program and School Bread Program.)
+II.
+1. Does the product contain noncreditable grains: Yes No x How many grams: (Products with more than 0.24 oz equivalent or 3.99 grams for Groups A-G and 6.99 grams for Group H on noncreditable grains cannot be credited using Exhibit A weights.
+Please use template for crediting using amount of creditable grains.)
+III.
+Use Policy Memorandum SP 30-2012 Grain Requirements for the National School Lunch Program and School Breakfast Program: Exhibit A to determine if the product fits into Groups A-G, Group H, of Group I. (Please be aware that different methodologies are applied to calculate servings of grain component based on creditable grains.
+Groups A-G use the standard of 16 grams creditable grain per oz eq; Group I uses the standard of 28 grams creditable grain per oz eq; and Group I is reported by volume or weight.)
+Indicate which Exhibit A Group (A-I) the Product Belongs: ption of Product Per od-Buying Guide Portion Size of Product As Purchased A Weight of One-Ounce Equivalent as Listed in SP 30-2012 B Creditable Amount A÷B Pancakes 50 grams 34 grams 1.47 - - Total Creditable Amount 1 1.25 1Total (Creditable Amount mu ast be rounded DOWN to the nearest quarter (0.25) oz eq.
+1 Do NOT round up.
+Total confirmation I further for serve ARE at r certify that the above ring) provides 1.25 (per portion) 1.25 oz equivalent Grains.
+I furth tion (please check one box). valent ect and that a 1.75 - ounce per certify that noncreditable generated by the service of t rains $ARE NOT \square$ or \square Нар py Empanado v Compliance M anager Signat ure Title Нарр y Empanada MM/DD/YY 999-555-5555 d Name Date Phone Number CM-60 Oklahoma State Department of Education Cafeteria Managers Section, .
+July 2019